felipealbuq/war-helicopter/README.md

 https://github.com/felipealbuq/war-helicopter.git
 ```

-Open the file war-helicopter.blend and see the result.
-You can see smooth takeoffs,
-complemented by realistc textures and shading.
+Open the file war-helicopter.blend in the objects folder and see the result.
+You can see smooth takeoffs, complemented by realistc textures and shading.

 ## Animation from Blender Renderer